OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 4. Choose **OK**.
 5. From the **Debug** menu, choose **Start Debugging**.

-Excel will run and sideload the Office add-in.
-You can test that the localhost REST API service is working correctly by entering a text value into a cell, and choosing the **Show Unicode** button in the Office add-in.
+Excel will run and sideload the Office Add-in.
+You can test that the localhost REST API service is working correctly by entering a text value into a cell, and choosing the **Show Unicode** button in the Office Add-in.
 It should call the REST API and display the unicode values for the text characters.

 ## Publish to an Azure App Service